What Are The Potential Risks Of Pests And Diseases In City Gardening?

 Pests and diseases can significantly reduce crop yields and impact the quality of produce in city gardens.
 Infected plants may fail to produce healthy fruits or vegetables, leading to financial losses and frustration for city gardeners.

-See also What Are The Benefits Of Using Raised Planter Boxes In A City Garden?
+See also What Are The Advantages Of Using Raised Beds In City Gardening?

 Financial Losses